+'''

-'real normal_id_glm_lpdf(vector y | matrix x, real alpha, vector beta, real sigma)'
+real normal_id_glm_lpdf(vector y | matrix x, real alpha, vector beta,

+real sigma)

+'''

-The log normal probability density of y given location $\alpha + x \cdot \beta$ and scale σ , where a constant intercept 'alpha' and 'sigma' is used for all observations.
-The number of rows of the independent variable matrix 'x' needs to match the length of the dependent variable vector 'y' and the number of columns of 'x' needs to match the length of the weight vector 'beta'.
+The log normal probability density of y given location $\alpha + x \beta$ and scale sigma, where the same intercept alpha and scale sigma is used for all observations.
+The number of rows of the independent variable matrix x needs to match the size of the dependent variable vector y and the number of columns of x needs to match the size of the coefficient vector beta.
+If x and y are data (not parameters) this function can be executed on a GPU.

+'''

-'real normal_id_glm_lpdf(vector y | matrix x, vector alpha, vector beta, real sigma)'
+real normal_id_glm_lpdf(vector y | matrix x, vector alpha, vector

+beta, real sigma)

+'''

-The log normal probability density of y given location $\alpha + x \cdot \beta$ and scale 'sigma', where a constant 'sigma' is used for all observations and an intercept 'alpha' is used that is allowed to vary with the different observations.
-The number of rows of the independent variable matrix 'x' needs to match the length of the dependent variable vector 'y' and the number of columns of 'x' needs to match the length of the weight vector 'beta'.
+The log normal probability density of y given location $\alpha + x \beta$ and scale sigma, where the same scale sigma is used for all observations and an intercept alpha is used that is allowed to vary by observation.
+The number of rows of the independent variable matrix x needs to match the size of the dependent variable vector y and the size of the intercept vector alpha.
+The number of columns of x needs to match the size of the coefficient vector beta.
+If x and y are data (not parameters) this function can be executed on a GPU.